-For conditional formatting in a pivot table, settings might need to be adjusted, to ensure that the correct cells are formatted, after the pivot table changes.
+To apply conditional formatting in a pivot table, select the right settings, to keep the correct cells formatted, after the pivot table changes.

 In Excel, you can use conditional formatting to highlight cells, based on a set of rules.
 For example, highlight the cells that are above average, or lower than a specific amount.